 ■ Talk to your doctor and treatment team before you start a therapy.
-Let them know what is important to you, what scares you and what you want to be able to do during therapy.
+Let them know what is important to you, what scares you, and what you want to be able to do during therapy.

 ■ Know that there are many ways to ease or eliminate side effects.
 Let your team know immediately if you develop side effects or they become worse.
 This is true for all treatments, but especially for immunotherapy.
+More information on the side effects of immunotherapy can be found in CSC's Frankly Speaking About Cancer: Immunotherapy & Melanoma booklet.